see7e/programming-studies/Docs/algo_timsort.md

 # Implementing Timsort [#](https://realpython.com/sorting-algorithms-python//#implementing-timsort-in-python "Permanent link")

-In this section, you’ll create a barebones Python implementation that illustrates all the pieces of the Timsort algorithm.
+In this section, you’ll create a barebones Python implementation that illustrates all the pieces of the Timsort [sorting algorithm](sorting_algo.md).
 If you’re interested, you can also check out the [original C implementation of Timsort](https://github.com/python/cpython/blob/master/Objects/listobject.c).

 The first step in implementing Timsort is modifying the implementation of `insertion_sort()` from before: